Type above and press Enter to search. Press Esc to cancel.

 Space

-Keep this concept in mind when crafting your displays.
+Keep this concept in mind as you craft your displays.
 If you’re trying to position an item as one-of-a-kind or exclusive, then it makes sense to put more space around it.
+On the other hand, if you’re hosting a sale and communicating a deal, a fuller (though still neat and organized) display might make sense.

-Different colors can evoke various emotions and behaviors in consumers.
-Red, for example, conveys energy and urgency which is why it’s often used in “SALE” signs.
+Different colors evoke various emotions, memories, and behaviors in consumers.
+Red, for example, conveys energy and urgency which is why it’s often used on sale signs.
 Meanwhile, the color blue can convey trust and responsibility which is why it’s popular in the realm of financial services.
 Black, on the other hand, can represent luxury, so it’s commonly seen in high-end boutiques.
+Learn color psychology principles to choose your palette wisely.

 Lighting

-In some cases, lighting can also influence people’s moods and behaviors.
-Brightly-lit displays can inspire energy and action, while displays that use subdued lighting can help people slow down or feel more relaxed.
+Brightly-lit displays can inspire energy and action, while displays with subdued lighting can help people slow down or feel more relaxed.
+Avoid harsh, unflattering lighting and poorly lit corners and displays; they can repel shoppers, diminish your brand, and reduce dwell time.

-Optimal lighting can drastically improve the in-store experience and drive sales.
-A well-lit product can grab attention, highlight its features, and even influence the mood of customers.
-Both the intensity and the color temperature of lighting matter; for example, warm lighting can create a cozy ambiance, whereas cool lighting can make a space feel more spacious and modern.
+Intensity and color temperature matter too; for example, warm lighting can create a cozy ambiance, whereas cool lighting can make a space feel more spacious and modern.

-Visual merchandising tips and techniques
+Visual merchandising techniques that drive sales

 Studies show that an appealing display can increase sales by up to 540%.
 Moreover, 84% of consumers believe that a store’s aesthetics significantly influence their purchasing decisions.
 Harnessing these insights can tailor your visual strategies to drive conversions.
 You don’t need to spend a lot of money to create product displays that beautifully showcase your products and convert more people in research mode into paying customers.
 Just follow these 11 visual merchandising tips and techniques:

-- Appeal to the five senses
+• Appeal to the five senses

-- Use design theory to build your displays
+• Use design theory to build your displays

-- Be bold
+• Be bold

-- Play off your store’s theme
+• Play off your store’s theme

-- Guide customers through your store
+• Guide customers through your store

-- Add interesting signage
+• Add interesting signage

-- Group products that are commonly bought together
+• Group products that are commonly bought together

-- Routinely refresh your product displays
+• Routinely refresh your product displays

-- Boost sales with six budget design ideas
+• Boost sales with six budget design ideas

-- Understand your target customer’s psychographics
+• Understand your target customer’s psychographics

-- Get inspired
+• Get inspired

-1. Appeal to the 5 senses
+Appeal to the 5 senses

 While it’s tempting to focus on your product display’s visual look, don’t neglect the other four senses.
+Rich, sensory environments have the power to increase dwell time, basket sizes, and conversions.

 The secret to a truly experiential retail store is to create a multisensory experience (also known as sensory branding).
 Here are a few ways you can create product displays that engage with each of the five senses: